The Cell and Molecular Biology program area offers Master's Programs in:

 Although the overwhelming majority of graduate students live off-campus in private housing, there are a limited number of dormitory spaces on-campus.
-The cost for room and board is approximately $11,266 per year for students living on campus.
-Typical expenses for single students average $20,062 per year.
 Housing costs are expensive in San Diego, but such costs can be minimized by sharing facilities.
 Contact the Office of Housing and Residential Life for assistance in locating off- and on-campus housing.
 Child day-care facilities are available on campus.

 COST OF STUDY

-For California residents, registration fees are $2,231 for full-time (6.1 or more units) and $1,442 for part-time (6.0 units or less) per semester.
-Non-resident and foreign students must pay $339 per unit in addition to the aforementioned registration fees.
-In addition, foreign students are required to have health insurance coverage every year (approximately $700).
+For California residents, registration fees are currently $4175 per semester for full-time (6.1 or more units) and $2759 per semester for part-time (6.0 units or less).
+Non-resident and foreign students must pay $372 per unit in addition to the aforementioned registration fees.
+In addition, foreign students are required to have health insurance coverage every year (approximately $1282).
 U.S. citizens may achieve California residency status at the end of one year.
 Once California residency is established students will pay the resident tuition fees.
 All fees are subject to change by the Trustees of the California State University.

-For more detailed information please see the Graduate Bulletin or the University Cashiers Office website.
+For more detailed information please see the Admissions Office Costs or Student Account Services.